sungnga/react-revents/README.md

 - Note that we're not allowed to use the word 'class' inside JSX because the word 'class' is a reserved word in Javascript.
 Instead we use className to style our component

-## S3: OUR FIRST COMPONENT - EventDashboard
+## S3: EVENT DASHBOARD PAGE LAYOUT
 **1. Building our first component - EventDashboard**
 - This component renders two columns, a 10-column grid and a 6-column grid, using Semantic Grid component
 - In src/features/events/eventDashboard folder, create a component/file called EventDashboard.jsx